chunga2020/music_db-python/README.md

 1. Run `pip install -r requirements.txt` to install the packages needed by Python to run the application
-2. Populate [config-sample.ini](config-sample.ini) with the values needed to access your MySQL database and desired for Flask
+2. Populate [config-sample.ini](config-sample.ini) with the values needed to access your MySQL database, and rename it to `config.ini` — `mv config-sample.ini config.ini`